Musical Instruments To Be Exempt From Restrictions On Heavily Trafficked Rosewood

 "Today was really the culmination of three years of productive dialog across musical instrument stakeholders, parties to the convention and also conservation groups," said League of American Orchestras lobbyist Heather Noonan.

-In a written statement to NPR, Lisa Handy, director of forests campaign at the Environmental Investigation Agency, an advocacy group, called the exemption "a reluctant compromise."
+In a written statement to NPR, Lisa Handy, Director of Forest Campaigns at the Environmental Investigation Agency, an advocacy group, called the exemption "a reluctant compromise for many rosewood source countries."

 "We remain concerned this could set a bad precedent," Handy wrote.
 "It will be even more imperative that the sourcing and manufacturing processes are well-controlled to ensure that rosewood-producing countries, which are struggling to control illegal loggers and trafficking...receive the international support they need to implement the convention."